NFTX-project/gitbook-documentation/nft-index-funds/index-funds/avastars.md

 ### **Avastar-Basic**

-_Avastar-Basic is a D1 input token, 1:1 backed by any Avastars NFTs that is supplied to the D1 pool._
+_Avastar-Basic is a single-fund token, 1:1 backed by any Avastars NFT that is supplied to the single-fund pool._

 _This category acts as a Avastars floor price indicator._